 Rather than an ad-hoc approach to IT project management, the application network creates reusable assets that can be managed and governed by IT and used by anyone else in the organization.
 In the previous example, rather than creating a single-use integration every time the database needs to be queried for an application, reusable templates, connected with APIs, are created and managed by IT.
 This provides consistent, managed access to data and abstraction from backend systems which decreases complexity.

 All of these reusable assets break down data silos, create highly consumable services that can be easily used by the rest of the business, and provide layered governance and security.
-Not only will setting up your approach to project delivery this way help you go faster by removing the constant redoing of the same work, but by creating a discipline of creating reusable assets every time something new is created, the network becomes more valuable to the business and has the potential to make projects ever easier to deliver.
+Not only will setting up your approach to project delivery this way help you go faster by removing the need to constantly redo the same work, but by creating a discipline of creating reusable assets every time something new is built, the network becomes more valuable to the business and has the potential to make projects ever easier to deliver.

 How can an application network improve how your company manages IT projects?